Read This First

 Prompt 1: Why is it so important to develop a proper epistemology early in life?
 How does this affect our mental trajectory?

-At this stage, the gain is not memorizing the conclusion but learning to think with Introduce 5 scenarios demonstrating how.
+Treat Introduce 5 scenarios demonstrating how as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Establishing a strong epistemological foundation early on provides the groundwork for effective learning and critical thinking.
 It helps individuals discern credible sources, evaluate evidence, and reason logically from a young age.